unitaryfoundation/jeff/README.md

 ## Features

-* Structured representation: First class support for hybrid, structured, and dynamic quantum programs.
+* **Structured representation**: First class support for hybrid, structured, and dynamic quantum programs.
 Share the logical intent of a program, not just a low-level gate sequence.

-* Efficient: *Jeff* is built to be a high-performant, compact, in-memory representation, making it fast and easy for compilers to load, transform, and export.
+* **Efficient**: *Jeff* is built to be a high-performant, compact, in-memory representation, making it fast and easy for compilers to load, transform, and export.

-* Extensible by design: The *Jeff* schema is designed to allow maximum extensibility --- it can be easily extended with new features or metadata, ensuring it can grow with the field.
+* **Extensible by design**: The *Jeff* schema is designed to allow maximum extensibility --- it can be easily extended with new features or metadata, ensuring it can grow with the field.

-* Bring your own compiler framework: *Jeff* provides a neutral ground for different quantum compilers (such as Catalyst, TKET, UCC, and others) to share passes, interoperate seamlessly on a single workflow.
+* **Bring your own compiler framework**: *Jeff* provides a neutral ground for different quantum compilers (such as Catalyst, TKET, UCC, and others) to share passes, interoperate seamlessly on a single workflow.

 ## Motivation

-The quantum software field is at a critical juncture --- as quantum algorithms become increasingly sophisticated, quantum program representation is evolving from low-level, gate-centric approaches to more complex representations that incorporate classical processing, structure, and dynamism.
+The quantum software field is at a critical juncture — as quantum algorithms become increasingly sophisticated, quantum program representation is evolving from low-level, gate-centric approaches to more complex representations that incorporate classical processing, structure, and dynamism.